Kay-10/Symbiosis-Hackathon/README.md

 ## Notes
 - Each web session maintains its own persisted history under `.storage/web_sessions/` so conversations can resume after refresh.
-- When the speech recogniser cannot decode audio, Sakhi prompts the user to try again without losing context.
+- When Gemini cannot decode audio, Sakhi prompts the user to try again without losing context.
 - If Groq or network calls fail, Sakhi responds gracefully and encourages contacting a nearby health worker.